callicoder/spring-security-react-ant-design-polls-app/Readme.md

 	The server will start on port 5000.
 The spring boot app includes the front end build also, so you'll be able to access the complete application on `http://localhost:5000`.

-	You can also package the application in the form of a `jar` and then run it like so -
+	You can also package the application in the form of a `jar` file and then run it like so -

 	```bash
 	mvn package